zzzprojects/Eval-Expression.NET/docs2/pages/faq/faq-installation.md

 # Installation

 ## How to I Install your product?
-It simple, you download it from NuGet and add it to your project.
+It's simple, you download it from NuGet and add it to your project.

 More Info: [Tutorials - Installing](installing)